comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 GitHub repositories, like any file storage, require a logical file structure.
 Complete the following tasks:

-- [ ]  Find the team values that you agreed to in week 1 and type them up into a text file (NOT a Word document or similar -- just a plain text file edited in something like Notepad or VSCode).
+- [ ]  Find the team values that you agreed to in week 1 and type them up into a text file (NOT a Word document or similar; just a plain text file edited in something like Notepad or VSCode).
 Have you lost your team values?
 If yes, this is precisely why repositories are great idea!
 So just write up what you remember.
-Call this file `team_values.md`.
+You will convert this file to markup by renaming it to `team_values.md`.
 - [ ]  One team member (who has a copy of the file) should copy this file into the folder where their repository is cloned to.
 - [ ]  Next, as a group, work together to figure out how this team member should `add` and `commit` this change to their local repository, and then `push` it to the Github remote repository.
 Don't forget to add a good commit message!
 - [ ]  Now, each team member should pull from the remote Github repository.

-The end result should be that each team member should be able to see the file `team_values.md` and open/edit it on their local computer.
+**Goal**: The end result should be that each team member should be able to see the file `team_values.md` and open/edit it on their local computer.

 If each member cannot see this, trace back to see what you have missed.

-Show your legend that you have successfully completed this task before moving on to the next task.
+**Deliverable**: Show your legend that you have successfully completed this task before moving on to the next task.

 **Common mistakes**:
 - You need to explicitly tell git when you want to add a file to your local repository.
 This allows us to have files in the folder where your repository is on your local computer without putting them in the repository itself.